UyangaGansukh/NLDanalysis/README.md

    - Process: Calculate zonal statistics (mean, min, max, range, etc) for each grid cell
    - Output: Zonal statistics table for each satellite-year

+5. **Intercalibration of NLD timeseries**
+   - Depending on the data product, the NLD timeseries can require intercalibration

 ## Notes
 - Modify the file paths and run the script in ArcGIS environment.
 - Adjust the parameters based on the specific requirements of your analysis.